gzwplato/LazUnits/README.md

 1. LazCopyOptions - Copy/Backup/Restore IDE and Project Options

 2. LazDebugUnit    -	Adds a Debug Form and Memo.
-Features Debugln('message');
+Features Debugln('message').
+DebugUnitMgr utility adds/removes DebugUnit from a project;

 3. LazFileUtilWin	- Enhancements to CopyDir, DelDir, CopyFile, DelFile for use on Windows

-4. LazHelpUnit  - Adds Adds a help feature to Lazarus Projects with two options: 1) Browser   (THTMLBrowser), and 2)File Viewer (THTMLFileViewer).
+4. LazHelpUnit  - Adds a help feature to Lazarus Projects with two options: 1) Browser   (THTMLBrowser), and 2)File Viewer (THTMLFileViewer).
 Views online URLs, local files, and resources (embed your help files in your project exe)

 ## Development Tools